nbooster/SnWARQ/README.md

 The protocol consists of a sender (which spawns 2 background threads (one for sending and one for receiving the ACKs)) and a receiver (which spawns one background thread for receiving the packets and sending the ACKs).

-The 'sendMessage()' of the sender is non blocking (it breaks up the message into packets, based on the sizes).
+The 'sendMessage()' of the sender is non blocking (it breaks up the message into packets, based on the sizes, and puts them in a buffer).

 The 'receiveMessage()' method of the receiver blocks until the whole message of the sender is received.